 A thoroughly planned estate will have more than a will.
-A will has no validity until the court has given it validity and therefore is essentially a preparation for probate.
-You must file probate, going to court to get the will verified and issue the letters of testamentary.
+A will has no validity until the court has given it validity, and therefore is essentially a preparation for probate.
+You must file probate, go to court to get the will verified, and issue the letters of testamentary.
 Other items are needed if you want to avoid going to probate.
 Probate can be expensive—$3,000 to $4,000—depending on the type of probate.
 With additional estate planning, you can avoid probate, by utilizing beneficiary designations on cars, financial accounts, and properties.

 Sometimes you need to plan for probate.
 In cases where you have a special needs child, a child with a history of drug abuse, or other family members that cannot get along, then court involvement can be necessary.
 In these cases, just a will can suffice with the intention of going through probate.

 Do I Need a Trust as Part of My Estate Plan?